 - What dreams do you have for your life and career?

-- What are your best skills that you also enjoy?
+- What are the best skills that you also enjoy?

 - What does your ideal workday look like?